 While on your trip to Japan, you’ll likely experience a few rainy days.
-The rainy season starts at end of May until mid July.
+The rainy season starts at the end of May until mid-July.
 It doesn’t rain every day, but you’ll see more rainy days on average.
 This also brings the humidity.
 While August and September (sometimes into October) is Typhoon season (strong winds and rain).

 It’s important to know how the rain affects your time at Tokyo Disneyland and Tokyo DisneySea.
 This guide gives you my best tips and advice on how to handle rainy days and what to expect.

 Table of contents